Penny (United States coin): Legislative attempts

-United States Representative Jim Kolbe (R) of Arizona introduced bills in 2001 and 2006 which would have stopped production of pennies (in 2001, the Legal Tender Modernization Act, and in 2006, the Currency Overhaul for an Industrious Nation [COIN] Act).
-In 2017, Senators John McCain (R-AZ) and Mike Enzi (R-WY) introduced S. 759, the Currency Optimization, Innovation, and National Savings (C.O.I.N.S.)
-Act of 2017, that would stop minting of the penny for 10 years and would study the question of whether production could cease thereafter.
+United States Representative Jim Kolbe (R-AZ) introduced the Price Rounding Act of 1989 to withdraw the penny from circulation by forcing all cash transactions to be rounded to the nearest nickel.
+He later introduced bills in 2001 (the Legal Tender Modernization Act) and 2006 (the Currency Overhaul for an Industrious Nation [COIN] Act) that would also have stopped penny production.
+In 2017, Senators John McCain (R-AZ) and Mike Enzi (R-WY) introduced the Currency Optimization, Innovation, and National Savings (COINS) Act of 2017, which would have stopped the minting of the penny for general circulation for 10 years.